 So far the main advice is really just to keep up with your personal hygiene – wash your hands regularly and effectively, and use hand sanitiser if soap isn’t available.
 Limit unnecessary contact with people where possible, and call 111 if you start experiencing any symptoms.

 Remember that if you’re concerned about COVID-19 and Coronavirus-related issues then there is still information to help – I’ve been using the Gov.uk website to track any recent updates and changes to guidelines, and there are also regular updates on the NHS website to inform the public on how to minimise the likelihood of contracting and spreading the virus.
+There’s also support for mental health and wellbeing, too, such as this great discussion around guarding your mental health during the Covid-19 pandemic.

 I think the most important thing is just to be aware of the risk to others.
 If you have to travel, then travel.
 But if you don’t, then at least consider whether it’s really worth it in the long-run.